 If the water is still leaking, then shutting off the main water valve will not work.
 Now that you have exhausted all options, let the professionals do their job.
 With the help of pro-grade extraction equipment and submersible pumps, they will remove the water and then use dehumidifiers to dry the area.
 This minimizes the risk of floorboards warping and the integrity of the house being compromised.

 Looking for a trustworthy professional who will do emergency water extraction and drying services?
-Service Team of Professionals is a cleaning and restoration service that specializes in cleanup and restoration of all kinds of disastrous situations.
+STOP Restoration is a cleaning and restoration service that specializes in cleanup and restoration of all kinds of disastrous situations.
 They offer services in Paradise, Las Vegas Strip, Downtown Las Vegas, and many other areas.
 Make a quick call to S.T.O.P at 702-803-3094 for high-quality cleaning service.